DEDICATED TO THE AMATEUR "MUM" GROWER AND ALL CHRYSANTHEMUM LOVERS OF LONG ISLAND NY AND THE WORLD

 The purpose of this web site is to inform you about the activities, objectives, and history of the society, introduce you to basic information about the chrysanthemum, and connect you to sources of further information on the Internet and in print.

-The 2016 officers of the Long Island Chrysanthemum Society are: President, Joel R. Simon; Vice President, Richard Murcott; Treasurer, John Capobianco; Recording/Cor-responding Secretary, Renu Sharma; Membership Secretary, Joan Corbisiero; Directors Ann Jacobson (3 years); Bob Tobias (2 years); and Rita Rover (1 years).
-The annual election of officers took place on 5 June 2016.
+The 2017 officers of the Long Island Chrysanthemum Society are: President, Joel R. Simon; Vice President, Richard Murcott; Treasurer, John Capobianco; Recording/Cor-responding Secretary, Renu Sharma; Membership Secretary, Joan Corbisiero; Directors Rita Rover (3 years), Ann Jacobson (2 years); and Bob Tobias (1 year).
+The annual election of officers took place on 29 April 2017.